Filing a Workers’ Compensation Claim for Injuries in the Airline Industry

 The Association of Flight Attendants (AFA) has been highlighting the risks of the job that flight attendants endure on every flight.
 The AFA reports that “flight attendants suffer injuries related to poorly designed food and beverage carts, slipping on galley floors, handling or being struck by heavy carry-on baggage, and sustaining cuts and burns from galley equipment and oven racks.”
 What can airline industry employers do to help make this kind of work safer for its employees?

 FAA Issues Policy to Improve Safety for Flight Attendants

 In response to numerous complaints about airline industry safety and injuries sustained by cabin crew members, a Federal Aviation Administration (FAA) press release emphasized that the FAA had developed new policies for keeping cabin crew employees safer on the job.
 Yet these workers continue to sustain serious injuries at work.
 And workers in other areas of the airline industry expose themselves to dangers on the job, as well.
 A fact sheet from the U.S. Department of Labor lists the following job types in the airline industry as being at risk of occupational injuries:

 - Cockpit crew; and

 Contact Airline Industry Workers’ Compensation Attorney

 If you suffered an injury or illness at a job in the airline industry, you deserve to seek workers’ compensation benefits.
 An experienced workers’ compensation attorney can assist with your case today.
-Contact Woodruff Johnson & Evans for more information about how we can help.
+Contact Woodruff Johnson & Evans Law Offices for more information about how we can help.